 Authorization for IPV in KYC

-IPV full form in KYC is o Only entities listed below are authorized to do IPV in KYC:
+IPV full form in KYC is “in-person verification”.
+Only entities listed below are authorized to do IPV in KYC:

 - KYC registration agency (KRA)